 I believe that anyone can learn a language if they take a little time to work out a method that suits them.
 As a tutor, I work quickly to identify my tutee's ideal style of learning and tailor every lesson to this approach.
 Moreover, I get to know my tutee's personal interests in order to incorporate these into learning materials and thereby maximise attention and retention.
 One can see a language as a lens: if you learn to look through the lens at things that interest you, the whole process is easier and more enjoyable.
 I find that this view allows me to help learners who believe they struggle with languages; however, I equally enjoy stretching those who are already able and confident.
 I am happy to work with my tutee in a way targeted towards a specific short-term goal such as a test or a trip abroad, as well as providing regular learning support.
 Language-learning at all levels provides opportunities for the exploration of different facets of human culture, and for their critical discussion.
 I am very happy to give guidance on essay-writing in English or in the target language on literature, history, philosophy, current affairs or anything else of interest to my tutee that is relevant to their studies or their wider development.

 Fun Facts About Me

 At school I ran the debating society; nowadays, I am a keen debater of ethics and politics.
 I play the piano, sing (in a choir, by myself or to myself, depending on the day of the week), and enjoy listening to all kinds of music.
 I like to play tennis and table-tennis and to swim.
 I love travelling and discovering new parts of the cultural and natural worlds.
-I am an aspiring barrister.
+I am training to be a barrister.

 Similar Tutors to Sam Groom